Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Background

-The ChatGPT interface was also equipped with several interactive features designed to collect user feedback, allowing users to give thumbs-up/thumbs-down (see Fig. \ref{fig:thumbs23}) and open-text feedback about responses (see Fig. \ref{fig:open_pos23} and Fig. \ref{fig:open_neg23}), as well as to regenerate a response and identify whether the second response was better, the same, or worse than the original (see Fig. \ref{fig:regen23}).
-Additionally, checkboxes in the open-text feedback windows allowed users to structure their feedback against the prominent ``helpful, honest, and harmless'' framework for AI alignment \cite{Askell2021-yq}.
-Other interfaces to LLMs, such as Anthropic's Claude.ai and Google's Bard/Gemini, incorporate feedback features similar to the ChatGPT interface to gather user input and preferences.
+The ChatGPT interface was also equipped with several interactive features, including: thumbs-up/thumbs-down ratings (see Figure~\ref{fig:thumbs23}) open-text feedback (see Figure~\ref{fig:open_pos23} and Figure~\ref{fig:open_neg23}), and comparative feedback after a user regenerates a response (see Figure~\ref{fig:regen23}).
+Checkboxes in the open-text feedback windows allow users to structure their feedback against the prominent ``helpful, honest, and harmless'' framework for AI alignment \cite{Askell2021-yq}.
+Similar features appear in other interfaces to LLMs, such as Google's Bard/Gemini and Anthropic's Claude.ai.
 The deployment of LLMs through these interfaces has made these systems accessible to a vast and diverse user base, presenting new challenges related to scale.